 Equiwatt is inspired by the first-hand energy experiences of founders Johnson Fernandes and Ravneet Kaur.
-They set out on a mission in 2015 to find a solution to the frequent power cuts and blackouts that were part of growing up in India.
+They set out on a mission to find a solution to the frequent power cuts and blackouts that were part of growing up in India.
 In many such places, energy is a privilege and not a right and they found it shocking that millions live daily without electricity.

 An initial interest in the potential of clean energy led them to realise that peak time strain on the grid system was in fact the core problem.
 And this problem exists all over the world to differing degrees.
 What had never been addressed was the role that households could play.
 For example, reducing household energy usage at peak times and shifting it to times when cleaner, renewable energy is more abundant is something every home can support.